House of Delegates

 Who serves in the House of Delegates?

-In addition to the members of the Executive Committee, the House of Delegates is comprised of representatives from the Association’s Sections, local bar associations, and judicial districts (elected delegates) along with twelve diversity members and two out-of-state members who are appointed by the President.
+In addition to the members of the Executive Committee, the House of Delegates comprises representatives from the Association’s Sections, local bar associations, and judicial districts (elected delegates), along with twelve diversity members and two out-of-state members who are appointed by the President.
 Other members of the House include NYSBA delegates to the ABA House of Delegates, past presidents of the Association, and past presidents of the ABA who are members of the Association.

 How are the seats in the House of Delegate apportioned?